Mexico to help “El Chapo” family seek US humanitarian visas

-MEXICO CITY (AP) — Mexican President Andres Manuel Lopez Obrador says he has instructed his government to assist convicted drug trafficker Joaquin “El Chapo” Guzman’s family in seeking humanitarian visas to visit Guzman in the United States.
+MEXICO CITY (AP) — Mexican President Andres Manuel Lopez Obrador said Friday that he has instructed his government to assist the family of Joaquin “El Chapo” Guzman in seeking humanitarian visas to visit the convicted drug trafficker in the United States.

-Lopez Obrador said Friday that during a visit last week to Guzman’s hometown in Sinaloa state, a lawyer passed him a letter from Guzman’s mother.
-Lopez Obrador says that she asked for legal and humanitarian support for her son.
+During a visit last week to Guzman’s hometown of Badiraguato in Sinaloa state, a lawyer passed Lopez Obrador a letter from Guzman’s mother.

+“Like any mother asking me for support for her son,” Lopez Obrador said.

-He says Guzman’s mother asked for help in obtaining humanitarian visas for two of Guzman’s sisters so they can visit him in prison.
+Guzman’s mother asked for legal help and assistance obtaining humanitarian visas for two of Guzman’s sisters to visit him.

 Most Read Nation & World Stories